USDA-SCINet/scinet-site/sn_collections/_guides/mfa.md

 title: Multifactor Authentication
 description: A guide to setting up multifactor authentication for SCINet
 order_number: 10
-excerpt: For security, SCINet requires multifactor authentication.
-Use these instructions to get set up.
+excerpt: "<p>For security, SCINet requires multifactor authentication.
+Use these instructions to get set up.</p>"

 categories: [Access]